March 15-22, 2014: Join Us!

 EXPLORE HIDDEN GEMS

 The Eno River is home to a large variety of blooming flowers, including hepatica and trout lily in March.
-Join hike leader Milo Pyne to explore Willie Duke’s Bluff.
-Difficulty level: Long, off trail, some bushwhacking, one steep climb.
-For more information, call the Eno River Association at 919-620-9099 or email email@example.com.
+Join a knowledgeable hike leader to explore one of the Eno watershed’s landscapes.
+For more information, call the Eno River Association at 919-620-9099 or email: email@example.com.
 Changes to the schedule will be posted on the Google calendar at www.enoriver.org.

 VOLUNTEER: DO YOUR PART FOR CLEAN WATER